hsujeremy/hsujeremy.github.io/projects.md

 ### YouTube Party
 - **March 2021 - Present**
 - **Built with Node.js, React, Socket.io, and the YouTube iFrame API**
 - A full stack web application that allows any number of users to stream any YouTube video synchronously using web sockets and a YouTube iFrame instance.
+The site also includes an integrated group chat.

 ### Media Bias Chrome Extension
 - **March 2021 - Present**